A group of rappers seek to get rich quick.

-Gary was the focus of the group.
+He was the focus of the group.
 It was he who sang and wrote the words.
-The others were more athletic, their breakdancing skills cool and skilful.
+The others were more athletic, their breakdancing adding a visual element to the group.
 Baz was also in charge of the beats and the sound.
 Sometimes Lee joined in with lyrics and Chuck could play a mean guitar and drums if they needed them.

 They each suggested names until at last, after an hour of disagreements, they settled on ‘Brothers Big.’

 “Now we got a name we need to make some fetti, Bro, and quick.
 I’m sick of being skint.
 My oldies told me last night I gotta get a job or go back to school.
 They say they’ll chuck me out.”
 Lee complained.

 “And how we gonna do that?”
 Chuck looked at Lee, as if he knew the answer.

 “We need to get ourselves noticed first, Chuck.
 Get us some gigs.”

 “We need a get rich scheme.”
 Gary sounded disheartened, his shoulders sagged.
 He knew there was no such thing.